bookofproofs/bookofproofs.github.io/_sources/history/18th-century/mourey.md

 **C V Mourey** was a French mathematician who is known solely from one work in which he introduces the ideas of complex numbers.

 ### Mathematical Profile (Excerpt):
+* On the title page of this first edition the author's address is given as 'Paris ...
 * Rue des Quatre-Vents, no.
 * This address constitutes the only biographical information on Mourey currently available.
 * In this later edition no address is given for the author, which suggests that by 1861 Mourey was deceased.